CCCSBuffet/pk_do_not_be_afraid/lib/libs.md

         b       99f                     // skip over else code
 ```

 Notice how `x8` is used to specify to the OS which system call we desire its help in executing.
 This is set up prior to calling `svc` with the value of 0.
+Restated:

+* `svc` instruction causes a trap into the operating system
+* `0` specifies we are making a system call
+* `w8` specifies **which** system call

 [Here](https://marcin.juszkiewicz.com.pl/download/tables/syscalls.html) is a handy site for looking up system call numbers.
 Whereever you see a system call number of `-1` it typically means: "*we couldn't leave well enough alone and felt compelled to put our own ego driven mark on what people smarter than us did before*."